The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 How well does it all fit together?

 It is easy to cherish the partnership of a slightly older ThinkPad and OpenBSD.
 The ThinkPad X270 and OpenBSD are both minimalist, robust, and customizable.
-Specifically, the ThinkPad is minimalist with regard to features, robust with regard to physical durability, and customizable with regard to hardware repairability and replaceability.
-OpenBSD is minimalist with regard to code, robust with regard to security, and customizable with regard to every aspect of the system.
+The ThinkPad is minimalist with regard to features, robust with regard to physical durability, and customizable with regard to hardware repairability and replaceability.
+OpenBSD is minimalist with regard to code, robust with regard to security, and customizable with regard to every aspect of the end user experience that I could wish to customize.
 Further, since a healthy number of OpenBSD’s developers long have used ThinkPads (to the point that I have read some jokes come out of members of their ranks like ‘I may use any kind of laptop that I may like, as long as it is a ThinkPad’), the operating system works brilliantly on the laptop.

 Deus vos benedicat,